-Our Programmable Communications Cloud is built on top of our global software layer, which we call our Super Network.
-Our Super Network interfaces intelligently with communications networks globally.
+Our Customer Engagement Platform is built on top of our Super Network, which powers Twilio's global connectivity and is the foundation for our trusted communications platform.
+It is a global network of connections with numerous carriers globally to provide connectivity and phone numbers in approximately 100 countries.
 We do not own any physical network infrastructure.
-We use software to build a high performance network that optimizes performance for our customers.
+We use software to build a high performance network that optimizes performance for our customers, providing resiliency and redundancy to our platform, helping to minimize disruption from carrier delays or outages.
 The Super Network also contains a set of API's giving our customers access to more foundational components of our platform, like phone numbers and Session Initiation Protocol ("SIP") Trunking.

-- Instant Phone Number Provisioning.
-Acquire local, national, mobile and toll-free phone numbers on demand in over 100 countries and connect them into the customers' applications. - Short Codes.
+- Phone Number Provisioning.
+Acquire local, national, mobile and/or toll-free phone numbers on demand in approximately 100 countries and connect them into the customers' applications. - Short Codes.
 A five to seven digit phone number in the United States, Canada and the United Kingdom used to send and receive a high-volume of messages per second. - Elastic SIP Trunking.
-Connect legacy voice applications to our Super Network over IP infrastructure with globally-available phone numbers and pay-as-you-go pricing. - Interconnect.
+Connect legacy voice applications to our Super Network over IP infrastructure with globally available phone numbers and pay-as-you-go pricing. - Interconnect.
 Connect privately to Twilio to enable enterprise grade security and quality of service for Twilio Voice and Elastic SIP Trunking.